 - Football Referee Organisation

-Trevor Wing has been a referee for 23 years with the FA; he is a licensed referee instructor and referees for the Northern League and local leagues.
-This includes the women’s youth teams and the ladies teams.
+Trevor Wing has been a referee for over 25 years with the FA.
+He’s a licensed referee instructor and referees for the Northern League and local leagues, including the women’s youth teams and the ladies teams.

-“There will always be someone who doesn’t agree with your decisions but you just have to take it on the chin – I remember reffing a semi-final game in a local park about ten years ago; we’d just had half time and I was about to blow the whistle for the second half to start when a streaker ran on to the pitch with nothing but a pair of wellies.
+“There’ll always be someone who doesn’t agree with your decisions but you just have to take it on the chin.
+I remember reffing a semi-final game in a local park about ten years ago; we’d just had half time and I was about to blow the whistle for the second half to start when a streaker ran on to the pitch with nothing but a pair of wellies.
 I had to send him off for wearing the wrong footwear!”

-If you’re a student, you could become a football referee while you’re at university.
-It could be a great chance to pick up a referring qualification, and possibly at a discount.
-Speak to the organisers of your society or your students union’s sports activities officer for more information.
-By being a qualified referee you’ll be helping you’re teams and players, and also grabbing onto experience that will help you after university.
+If you’re a student, you could become a football referee at university (in fact, you can start even sooner than that; the requirement is that you’r over 14 years old).
+Think about it.
+This could be a great chance to pick up a qualification – and possibly at a discount.
+Speak to the organisers of your society or your student union’s sports activities officer for more information.
+As a qualified referee, you’ll be helping your teams and players, and you’ll gain useful experience that’ll help you after university.